Data-Ezequiel17/high-performance-data-streaming/README.md

 ## How to run
 **prequalifications:**
 + have docker desktop installed and running
-+ have a powerful computer.
++ have a powerful setup(32GB ram+/ 9i).
 If this doesnt work on your personal then use a powerful ec2 instance

 **STEP 1** - create a python virtual environment in your IDE by running these two commands in terminal:
 ```bash